-“That was disappointing,” I told Tom after walking for an hour from Gros-Morne to Fonds-Saint-Denis to see the Le Saut du Gendarme, said to be one of the most impressive waterfalls in Martinique.
+“That was disappointing,” I told my partner after walking for an hour from Gros-Morne to Fonds-Saint-Denis to see the Le Saut du Gendarme, said to be one of the most impressive waterfalls in Martinique.
 More of a picnic area or layover during a hike, the five minute walk from the parking lot to the waterfall is commensurate with how underwhelming it was.
 If it weren’t overrun with tourists it would be a nice place to eat and relax, but we had to sit on a rock as there were no picnic tables available.
 I was turned off from swimming because of how artificial it felt—it seemed as though someone had dug a hole into a wall and pumped water through it.

 A ten minute drive into the countryside of Fort-de-France, you will find a parcours de santé, or fitness course, where families and individuals alike can be found walking, jogging, or using simple fitness equipment.
 Next to a water purification plant, there is a nearly unnoticeable path that leads down to a bridge over a river and up a hill to a tunnel about 50m long.
 Walking through at the two ends of the tunnel is easy as there is a railing you can hold on to and pipes to walk on.
 At some point in the middle, the railing disappears as does one of the pipes.
 It’s also hopelessly dark and we had forgotten a flashlight; walking on the ground is a little unnerving since you can’t see what’s there.